m5stack/Project_Template-Core2_for_AWS/README.md

 # M5Stack Core2 for AWS IoT EduKit Project Template

 Project template for the M5Stack Core2 for AWS IoT EduKit reference hardware.
 Use this template as a baseline for creating your applications on your hardware.
-This includes all the drivers and configurations for using any/all of the hardware features on the devices.
+This includes all the drivers and configurations for using the hardware features on the devices.
 View the [API reference](https://edukit.workshop.aws/en/api-reference/v2/index.html) for using the included board support package.

 ## Cloning
 This repo uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to bring in dependent components.